carlos-mercado/netshare/README.md

 # Netshare

-This project is in it's very early stages, but is somewhat usable, and mostly cross-platform compatible.
+This project is in it's very early stages, and is mostly developed to get more more familiar with Rust's more complicated features.

-# Usage

-- Clone the repo
-- Run `cargo run`